simonswu23/Scripts/README.md

   - TOOD: update smart damage category

 - Plusle Crest
-  - activates Plus
+  - additional x1.15 special attack boost to allies
   - x1.5 special attack
+  - Gains Fire STAB
-  - Normal -> Fire, gains Fire STAB + gains chance to burn equal to the original attack's effect chance
+  - Normal -> Fire
+  - Fire attacks have a 30% burn chance

 - Minun Crest
-  - activates Minus
+  - additional x0.85 special defense drop to foes
   - x1.5 speed
-  - Normal -> Ice, gains Ice STAB + gains chance to frostbite equal to the original attack's effect chance
+  - Normal -> Ice
+  - Gains Ice STAB
+  - Ice attacks have a 30% frostbite chance

-- Corviknight
+- Corviknight Crest
   - clears hazards and screens at the end of each turn
   - on entry trigger
   - TODO: also clear terrain

-- Alcremie
+- Alcremie Crest
   - lowers all foes evasion by 1 on entry and at the end of each turn
   - foes with lowered evasion cannot switch
   - takes x0.5 damage from fire and ice attacks

-- Rillaboom
+- Rillaboom Crest
   - all sound based attacks -> physical
   - take x0.5 damage from sound based attacks
   - x1.5 special defense in grassy terrain

-- Cinderace
+- Cinderace Crest
   - special attack = attack
   - moves cannot miss

-- Inteleon
+- Inteleon Crest
-  - x1.2 speed
+  - x1.3 speed
   - +2 CHR on all attacks

-- Copperajah
+- Copperajah Crest
   - physical attacks lower foes speed by 2
   - x1.3 attack

+- Wigglytuff Crest
+  - x2 attack
+  - x2 boost to sound moves

+- Sunflora Crest
+  - x1.3 attack and special attack
+  - x2 special attack in the sun

 ## Attacks